A Biblical Framework For Ministry 2

 • Laying on hands & anointing the person with oil while praying for healing

-• Confession of sins in the presence of & prayer for healing and anointing by the elders
+• Confession of sins before prayer for healing & anointing by the elders

 The key, as in any form of ministry, is to listen to what the Holy Spirit says and then follow his instructions.

 As Mary said to the servants at the wedding in Cana "Do whatever he tells you."
 (JOHN 2:1-11)